yasslab/railsguides.jp/guides/source/action_mailer_basics.md

 Receiving Emails
 ----------------

 Receiving and parsing emails with Action Mailer can be a rather complex endeavor.
 Before your email reaches your Rails app, you would have had to configure your system to somehow forward emails to your app, which needs to be listening for that.
 So, to receive emails in your Rails app you'll need to:

 * Implement a `receive` method in your mailer.

-* Configure your email server to forward emails from the address(es) you would like your app to receive to `/path/to/app/bin/rails runner 'UserMailer.receive(STDIN.read)'`.
+* Configure your email server to forward emails from the address(es) you would like your app to receive to `/path/to/app/bin/rails runner'UserMailer.receive(STDIN.read)'`.

 Once a method called `receive` is defined in any mailer, Action Mailer will parse the raw incoming email into an email object, decode it, instantiate a new mailer, and pass the email object to the mailer `receive` instance method.
 Here's an example:

 ```ruby
 class UserMailer < ApplicationMailer